Month 1, Day 30, Saturday 3:30 p.m.

 They were losing all sense of moderation.
 They thought he was an easy victim.

-“Stop the carriage,” Oliver ordered, rapping on the roof to alert the driver, because he realized immediately that the man wouldn’t be able to hear him past the carriage’s privacy wards, and he didn’t want to lower them with a pair of coppers right there.
+“Stop the carriage,” Oliver ordered, rapping on the roof to alert the driver, because the man wouldn’t be able to hear him past the carriage’s privacy wards, and he didn’t want to lower them with a pair of coppers right there.
 The carriage was spelled to be both unremarkable and difficult to track, but all the wards were on the same system.

 “The coppers are harassing a shop owner under our protection.”
-Oliver’s instinct was to do something about it personally, but that would have been the worst possible decision, and instead given the coppers exactly what they really wanted on a silver platter.
+Oliver’s instinct was to do something about it personally, but that would have been the worst possible decision, giving them exactly what they really wanted on a silver platter.
 “You should get out and dissuade them.”

 “Absolutely not,” Huntley replied.